3 Helpful / 0 Not

-Pros: 18 Boxed Mulch Tees with 18 Discatcher Baskets.
-Secluded and scenic disc golf area around the Swim and Raquet club that is un-useable for anything else.
+Private course with 18 Boxed Mulch Tees with 18 Discatcher baskets.
+Secluded and scenic 16 acre disc golf only area around the Swim and Raquet club that is un-useable for anything else.
 Almost entirely heavy wooded and very hilly elevation terrain along a creek gives you all kind of variety.
-Lots of tight fairways that definitely favor Backhand or Forehand on some holes.
+Lots of tight fairways that seem to favor backhand or forehand on some holes.
 Very little underbrush, well groomed, and navigation is fairly easy with big next tee signs and the tees are pretty close to baskets.

 Other Thoughts: Wow...this is an interesting course and glad I made the trip.
 Accuracy is definitely rewarded over distance here as there are no holes to let a driver loose.
 It will test your skillz on elevated and heavily wooded fairways, and has lots of shots I've never seen before making it both fun and challenging.
 The creek and landscape give this course its beauty, but the elevation can be extreme and trees can be brutal.
 Aside from a few people playing on the tennis courts, the tennis balls and some deer, I had the course to myself making it very peaceful.

 There is potential for this course with better tees.
 I use a fairly compact x-step, but felt cramped on a number of tees.
 Hole 13 was probably my fav, and the whole middle section was great.
 I definitely recommend this course(except to rank beginners), and hope to play again soon!

 3 of 3 people found this review helpful.